z2six/FeatheredFriend/README.md

 ## Custom Date & Calendar System

-Feathered Friends also ships with a **fully customizable in-game date system**.
+Feathered Friend also ships with a **fully customizable in-game date system**.
 By default, your world starts on:

 **Day 1 of Dawnroot, 1 A.N.**